-US organ transplant pioneer Murray dies at 93 (Update)November 27th, 2012 in Other /
+US organ transplant pioneer Murray dies at 93 (Update)November 27, 2012 in Medicine & Health / Other

 Dr. Joseph Murray, who won the Nobel Prize for performing the first-ever successful organ transplant, died late Monday in Boston at the age of 93, his family said.

 After suffering a stroke Thursday, Murray died at Boston's Brigham and Women's Hospital, where he conducted the landmark kidney transplant in 1954.

 "We are grateful that we had the opportunity to have a wonderful Thanksgiving together as a family—four generations of Murrays—and we will cherish the many happy memories we have of this remarkable man," his son Rick Murray said.

 Born on April 1, 1919 in Milford, Massachusetts, Murray traced his interest in the emerging science of transplants to the three years he spent on the surgical ward of an army hospital in Pennsylvania during World War II.

 There surgeons would often treat severely burned soldiers with skin grafts from cadavers as a temporary measure.

 "The slow rejection of the foreign skin grafts fascinated me.
 How could the host distinguish another person's skin from his own?"
 Murray would later write in an autobiographical essay published by the Nobel committee.